JufengHan/MSA-INR/README.md

 )
 ```

-A simple INR network using MSA activation layers.
+A simple INR network using MSA layers.

 #### Parameters